0xTamil/awesome-low-level/README.md

 ## 8. Network Systems Programming

-Overview: Network systems programming focuses on how computers exchange data.
-It involves sockets, transport protocols, asynchronous programming, concurrency, packet handling, and performance optimization for applications such as servers, distributed systems, and multiplayer games.
+Network systems programming focuses on how computers communicate and exchange data over networks.
+Instead of building websites or user interfaces, you're working on the underlying systems that allow devices, servers, and applications to send, receive, and process data efficiently.
+This field powers everything from web servers and cloud infrastructure to multiplayer games and distributed systems.

+In this field, you'll commonly use C, C++, Rust and Go.
+You'll work with networking concepts such as sockets, TCP/IP, UDP, HTTP, WebSockets, DNS, TLS/SSL, packet transmission, routing, and load balancing.
+You'll also encounter important systems programming topics like asynchronous programming, multithreading, concurrency, event loops, epoll, io_uring, and performance optimization.

+The tech stack often includes tools and technologies such as Linux networking, Nginx, HAProxy, Wireshark, gRPC, Redis, Kafka, and cloud platforms.
+You'll spend time analyzing network traffic, handling thousands or even millions of connections, reducing latency, and ensuring reliable communication between distributed systems.

+Network systems programming is widely used in web servers, cloud services, distributed systems, real-time communication platforms, multiplayer game servers, financial systems, and large-scale internet infrastructure.

 - **[Awesome Networking](https://github.com/facyber/awesome-networking)**: Books, courses, protocols, and tutorials for learning computer networking.
 - **[Awesome Computer Networking](https://github.com/nyquist/awesome-networking)**: Resources for understanding and working with computer networks.